divyathakur134/Job-application-portal/README.md

 # Job-application-portal
-A code repo for building job app portal using next.js
+A code repo for building job app portal using next.js and Typescript